oresat/oresat-design/protocol/README.md

    -- This is the Morse Code message beacon sent at 10 wpm from the spacecraft on the UHF downlink frequency during 10 minute periodic telemetry times.

 * ___AX.25 Packet Protocol___
    -- This is the AX.25 digital packet radio beacon sent from the spacecraft on the UHF downlink frequency using 9600 bit/sec G3RUH FSK modulation and whitening, no FEC, no encryption, during 10 minute periodic telemetry times.
-This emission comes just after the CW beacon.
+This emission comes just after the periodic CW beacon.